mario-platt/ASVS-Agile-Delivery-Guide/Validation, Sanitization and Encoding/5_1_5-Validation_Sanitization_Encoding-URL_redirects_forwards_whitelist.md

 Then I create a mapping between fixed input values to the actual filenames or URLs And I reject all other inputs
 ```
-When the set of acceptable objects, such as filenames or URLs, is limited or known, create a mapping from a set of fixed input values (such as numeric IDs) to the actual filenames or URLs, and reject all other inputs.
+"When the set of acceptable objects, such as filenames or URLs, is limited or known, create a mapping from a set of fixed input values (such as numeric IDs) to the actual filenames or URLs, and reject all other inputs.
 For example, ID 1 could map to /login.asp and ID 2 could map to http://www.example.com/.
-Features such as the ESAPI AccessReferenceMap [REF45] provide this capability.
+Features such as the ESAPI AccessReferenceMap [REF45] provide this capability." from `SKF`

 **Scenario_name**: Notify user of external redirect